 Registration can be done electronically or in person at the copyright office (located near Capitol Hill) and takes about two months to process once submitted.
 If you register online, you will need an email address to fill out the form.
 Copyright registration records only your claim of ownership — not the copyright itself — but it is a necessary step for filing an infringement lawsuit.

 Registration includes your name and information on when you created the work, who published and distributed your original work of authorship, and any prior lawsuit.
-Registration also gives public notice that your claim has been made in court or to the U.S.
+Registration also gives public notice that your claim has been made in court in the U.S.

 Advantages of Copyrights and Their Registration